×

 All about Diabase and Vogesite Properties

 Know all about Diabase and Vogesite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase and Vogesite belong to Igneous Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Vogesite is Porphyritic.
 Diabase appears Vesicular and Vogesite appears Dull, Banded and Foilated.
-The luster of Diabase is not available while that of Vogesite is subvitreous to dull.
+The luster of Diabase is while that of Vogesite is subvitreous to dull.
 Diabase is available in dark grey to black colors whereas Vogesite is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Vogesite are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner, source of magnesia (mgo).